 The annual retainer amounts have been established to constitute a significant portion of the directors' total compensation from the Company in order to promote independence and objectivity.
 The factors which have influenced the level of these retainers are as follows: (i) the relatively small size of the Company; (ii) the experience and knowledge of the directors; and (iii) the fact that perquisites and special entitlements have never been a part of the Company's director compensation plan.
-Acknowledging the additional time demands of the Chair of the Audit Committee and the Lead Director, the retainer for this position is at a higher level than that of the other Board members.
+Acknowledging the additional time demands of the Chair of the Audit Committee and the Lead Director as well as the Chair of the Compensation Committee, the retainer for this position is at a higher level than that of the other Board members.